jakublaba/g/README.md

 ## Inspecting your profiles

-You can list all existing g profiles with `g profile list` - it'll show you all the names. \
+You can list all existing g profiles with `g profile list`. \
-To specific settings of a profile, use `g profile show <PROFILE_NAME>`.
+To see settings of a specific profile, use `g profile show <PROFILE_NAME>`.

 ## Switching profiles